kathryncodesthings/HESA-KFIs-project/README.md

 * Financing and borrowing

 ### Impact
-To communicate the results, I used a clear scatterplot alongside a brief explanation of the statistics.
+To communicate the results, I used a scatterplot (above) alongside a brief explanation of the statistics.
 This made the lack of a consistent relationship immediately visible to non-technical stakeholders.

+(In the chart above, UCL is highlighted in red so that the Planning Team could quickly see how UCL performed.
+In the original Power BI version, each datapoint also showed a tooltip with its year and university to add more information, if needed, to the chart.)

-Following the presentation:
+Following our discussion of the results:
-* The Financial Planning team revised their cash forecasting approach
+* The Financial Planning team reconsidered their underlying assumptions for cash forecasting
-* Surplus was no longer used as a proxy for cash performance
+* Surplus was discounted as a proxy for cash performance

 This project demonstrates my ability to challenge assumptions with data and translate statistical results into practical business decisions.